wkumari/draft-wkumari-rfc8110-to-ieee/draft-wkumari-rfc8110-to-ieee.md

 Since publication, {{RFC8110}} (also known as "{{Wi-Fi Enhanced Open}}") has been widely implemented and deployed.

-At the request of {{IEEE_802.11}}, in order to allow for ongoing maintenance and further development of the protocol, and to ensure that the protocol remains in sync with the IEEE protocols, this document notes that future work on the protocol described in RFC8110 will now occur in {{IEEE 802.11}}.
+{{IEEE_802.11}} has requested {{IEEE_LS}} that in order to allow for ongoing maintenance and further development of the protocol, and to ensure that the protocol remains in sync with the IEEE protocols, future work on the protocol described in RFC8110 will now occur in {{IEEE_802.11}}.
+This document is a concurrence.

 # Transfer of Maintenance